Making Your Ceremony Unique

-Hand-fasting is an ancient Celtic/Medieval custom, especially common in Ireland and Scotland, in which a man and woman came together at the start of their marriage relationship to declare of their own free will that they intended to marry.
+Hand-fasting is an ancient Celtic/Medieval custom, especially common in Ireland and Scotland, in which a couple came together to declare of their own free will that they intended to marry.

 While facing each other, the couple will join hands while a cloth is tied around their hands in a knot.
 This is where the term “tie the knot” came from.
 Couples often choose to use a cloth made of a particular clan tartan or a specific colour of cloth symbolising something important to them.